Olivier-Boudeville/Ceylan-Heavy/src/code/scripts/erlang/wooper/doc/wooper.rst

 Using Cutting-Edge SVN
 ----------------------

 A SVN (anonymous) check-out of WOOPER code can be obtained thanks to, for example::

   svn co https://ceylan.svn.sourceforge.net/svnroot/ceylan/Ceylan/trunk/src/code/scripts/erlang Wooper-code-checkout

+We try to ensure that the main line (``trunk``) always stays functional.
+Evolutions are to be take place in feature branches.

 Ceylan developers should used their Sourceforge user name so that they can commit changes::